vtothe2ndpower/pokemon-dream-team/README.md

 *Objectives*

-* Make Random Generator - Filter By Generation *
+* Make dynamic title styling function for handling that generation - use switch statement *
+* Finish any final styling, and naming tweaking *
 * Make Responsive for All Screen Sizes *
+* Organize/Clean Code, Understand All Code *
 * Finalize README.md *
+* Host Final Version *
 * Add Gif to Portfolio Site *